 Finding a new home to rent can be a daunting task for some.
 Throw a dog or a cat in the mix and you find yourself negotiating a whole new set of rules.
 Sadly, not everyone in the rental experience is thrilled to see your little fur baby waddling up the steps with you; especially landlords.
 Here’s some tips, tricks, and best practices to help you understand what the other side expects, when you and Mr. Pickles show up on move-in day.

 Searching for Pet Friendly Apartment

 Look for spaces with hardwood, laminate or tile flooring in lieu of carpet.
 There is a sea of online rental websites to peruse.
-To save on time, we designed these quick filters.
+To save on time, we designed quick and intuitive search filters.
 Tell our apartment match system about your ideal, pet-friendly dream home, and let LIVV comb through thousands of listings to store your vintage collection of bedazzled cat sweaters.

 Getting Your Paperwork in Order

 It’s not uncommon for landlords to ask for vaccination records, city / country registration information, and even a photo.
 Have this info at the ready.
 The American Kennel Club even suggests *giggle-snort* a pet resume, with even a helpful letter of reference from your former landlord.

 It is quite common to be expected to pay a fee when living with pets.
 A national study by FIREPAW, Inc. found most pet-friendly housing was found to charge a separate pet deposit – the average pet deposit was between 40% and 85% of the rent (yowzah)!

 Never sign any lease containing language specifying ‘no pets’, even if the agent or landlord representative verbally says that pets are okay.
 As silly as this sounds, you might not be executing the signed lease in the presence of the ultimate authority.
 Failing to clarify this could put you on the losing end of a future conflict.